Bloodheist/Bloodheist.github.io/README.md

 * A pencil and notepaper.
 * Between one and five friends, and somewhere to sit and converse with them.

-For the optimal experience playing Bloodheist, it is recommended you have the following:
+For the optimal experience playing _Bloodheist_, it is recommended you have the following:

 * Four six-sided dice of a light colour, and eight six-sided dice of a contrasting darker colour.
 * A set of 52 standard playing cards.